Byzantine-Robust Aggregation

 High-impact uses need rollback and incident response.
 Operators should preserve model versions, aggregation settings, cohort metadata, lawful update statistics, red-team results, and deployment logs so that a poisoned model can be investigated without exposing raw local data unnecessarily.

 Byzantine robustness is also a power issue.
 Cross-silo clients may be institutions with different incentives, while cross-device users may not understand that their devices participate.
-Governance should connect technical defenses to notice, legal basis, data minimization, and accountability.
+Governance should connect technical defenses to notice, legal basis, data minimization, client eligibility, opt-out where required, contractual duties, model ownership, and accountability.

 Source Discipline